Equivariant geometric convolutions for emulation of dynamical systems: GeometricImageNet Architectures

 \section{\textsl{GeometricImageNet} Architectures}

-Our \textsl{GeometricImageNet} model seeks to learn some function $f:\mathcal{A}_{N,d,k,p} \to \mathcal{A}_{N,d,k'',p''}$.
-The problem determines $d$, and therefore the groups $B_d$ and $G_{N,d}$.
-After fixing these initial parameters, the modeler must decide the size, number, and type of layers that are described below.
-The first choice is the attributes of the convolution filters: size $M$, tensor order $k'$, and parity $p'$, all of which may be a single value or multiple values.

-A complete set of $B_d$-invariant \tensor{k'}{p'} filters can be found by group averaging.
-We first construct all group operators for the $B_d$ group by iterating the generators until the group is closed under all products of operators.
-The set of possible geometric filters is a vector space of dimension $M^d d^{k'}$, so we can pick a basis of that many elements where each basis element $C_i$ has exactly one component of the tensor in a single pixel set to 1, and all other values are 0.
-Each of these basis elements is then group-averaged by applying all group operators and averaging the results:
+Per Theorem \ref{theorem:linear_equiv_characterization}, we construct linear $G_{N,d}$-equivariant layers using $B_d$-isotropic filters.
+A complete basis of $B_d$-isotropic \tensor{(k+k')}{p\,p'} filters can be found by group averaging.
+First we get the standard basis of $\mathbb{R}^{M^d \times d^{(k+k')}}$ and reshape them into filters $C_i$ with sidelength $M$ and assigned parity $p\,p'$.
+Next we apply the group averaging:

 where $|B_d|$ is the number of group elements.
-The results of those group averages are unpacked into a matrix and the singular value decomposition is then run to find an ``eigen-set" of orthogonal, non-zero filters.
-After the SVD, the filters can be normalized however seems appropriate.
-We normalized the filters such that the magnitudes of the non-zero filter values are as close to unity as possible, and the $k=1$ filters are also reoriented such that non-zero divergences were set to be positive, and non-zero curls were set to be counter-clockwise.
-See \figurename~\ref{fig:filters23} and \figurename~\ref{fig:filters25} for the invariant convolutional filters in $d=2$ dimensions for filters of sidelength $M=3$ and $M=5$ respectively.
-With the set of invariant filters in hand, we may build our equivariant neural networks using convolution layers, contraction layers, outer product layers, and nonlinear activation layers.
+This will likely result in a linearly dependent set of filters, so we perform SVD to reduce to a single set of unique filters.
+The filters are then normalized so that non-zero tensors have unit norm, and the $k=1$ filters are also reoriented such that non-zero divergences were set to be positive, and non-zero curls were set to be counter-clockwise.
+See \figurename~\ref{fig:filters23} for the $B_d$-isotropic convolutional filters in $d=2$ dimensions for filters of sidelength $M=3$.
+Next, we use these $B_d$-isotropic filters to construct linear $G_{N,d}$-equivariant layers.